sssigma1216/ethiopia-lcluc-tensorflow/docs/source/tutorials/composite.rst

 Verifying Outputs
 -----------------

-After running the compositing step—whether interactively or using batch mode—you can check the output directory specified in your config file to verify success.
+After running the compositing step—whether interactively or using batch mode—you can check the output directory specified in your configuration file to verify success.

 For example, if your `output_dir` is set to:

 ::

-    /explore/nobackup/people/$USER/development/sample_data/ethiopia/cnn_landcover_composite/ethiopia-new
+    /explore/nobackup/people/$USER/development/sample_data/ethiopia/cnn_landcover_composite/ethiopia-v8

 you should expect to see: